HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 {{ figure_markup(
   image="rdfa-usage-by-year.png",
-  caption="RDFa usage by year on mobile", description="Bar chart showing RDFa usage across mobile pages in 2022 and 2024.
+  caption="RDFa usage by year on mobile.", description="Bar chart showing RDFa usage across mobile pages in 2022 and 2024.
 Foaf:image stayed consistent at 0.49%, foaf:document dropped from 0.23% to 0.16%, sioc:item and schema:webpage remained steady at 0.16% and 0.10%, respectively.
 Significant growth was seen for listitem and webpage, both increasing to 0.82% in 2024 from lower levels in 2022, while breadcrumblist usage increased to 0.45%.
 Other properties like v:breadcrumb and sioc:useraccount had minimal usage below 0.05%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTE7UqINKaCzsmdVSUPZhQjlm2Az5T9wcbk4ZMZyJu-Rp8JWXtn9YRfXnAajUqQYLTCnSA2O5FEP6YF/pubchart?oid=408467656&format=interactive", sheets_gid="560419533",